MUSIC AT NICHOLLS

 DEGREE PROGRAMS

-Bachelor of Arts
+Bachelor of Arts in Music

-Instrumental Music Education
+Instrumental Education

 To become a band director, the MUSN concentration allows students to earn certification in instrumental music education by offering a solid foundation in the study of both music and education.

-Bachelor of Arts
+Bachelor of Arts in Music

-Vocal Music Education
+Vocal Education

 To become a choir director, the MUSV concentration allows students to earn certification in vocal music education by offering a solid foundation in the study of both music and education.

-Bachelor of Arts
+Bachelor of Arts in Music

-Music Performance
+Performance

 The MUSP concentration allows students to earn a liberal arts degree in music by offering an intensive study in instrumental and vocal performance.
 Students must exhibit a high level of performance ability on their instrument or voice and will be eligible for the degree after their fourth semester of private training.

-Bachelor of Arts Music Composition
+Bachelor of Arts in Music Composition

 The MUSC concentration allows students to gain experience and knowledge in creating their own musical compositions.
 It is designed to prepare composers for further graduate studies in composition by having them generate a portfolio of scores and recordings of their own works.
 The degree is also designed to teach students to prepare their own music for publication and performance consideration in the field.

-Bachelor of Arts Music
+Bachelor of Arts in Music

-Liberal Arts Degree
+Liberal Arts

 The MUSA concentration allows students to earn a liberal arts degree in music by offering a solid foundation in the study of both music and another area of interest to the student.
 It is designed for those students who are not seeking teacher certification.